Brandon Green

-Brandon Green (born September 5, 1980) is an American former professional football defensive end.
-He was selected out of Rice University by the Jacksonville Jaguars as the 3rd pick of the 6th round of the 2003 NFL draft.
+Brandon Green (born September 5, 1980) is an American former professional football player who was a defensive end in the National Football League (NFL).
+He played college football for the Rice Owls and was selected by the Jacksonville Jaguars in the 6th round of the 2003 NFL draft.

 Early life

 Green was a four-year starter at Industrial High School in Vanderbilt, Texas.
 As a senior, earned first-team Class 3A all-state, all-district, and All-county honors at tight end.
 Also made 43 tackles and forced three fumbles.
 Was a two-year captain and helped team to a 41–5 record in four years, capturing three district titles.

 College career

 Green is Rice's career sack leader with 25.0.
 He finished Owls’ career with 209 tackles (138 solo), eight forced fumbles, two fumble recoveries, two interceptions, and four passes defensed in 44 games.
 Earned First-team All-WAC as senior, starting every game and registered 71 tackles, 13 for losses, and eight sacks and also forced five fumbles and returned an interception 13-yards for a touchdown.
 As junior, earned First-team All-WAC honors, while starting every game.
 Won Joe Lipscomb Award as school's top true freshman player.
 Played in all 11 games.